-Jones scores on OT to lift Blue Jackets over Red Wings
+Jones scores in OT to lift Blue Jackets over Red Wings

+DETROIT (AP) -- The young Columbus Blue Jackets, running among the NHL leaders for the first time, are learning lessons every day in the art of winning.

+They passed another test Tuesday night, this one about not taking lesser teams lightly.

-DETROIT (AP) -- Seth Jones took a drop pass from Brandon Dubinsky and wired a high slap shot past goalie Petr Mrazek 3:22 into overtime to give the Columbus Blue Jackets a 3-2 victory over the Detroit Red Wings on Tuesday night.
+Seth Jones took a drop pass from Brandon Dubinsky and blasted a high slap shot behind goalie Petr Mrazek 3:22 into overtime and the Blue Jackets beat the Detroit Red Wings 3-2.

+The win followed a 5-1 thumping handed to them by the New Jersey Devils on Saturday.
 The Blue Jackets ended an 0-1-1 skid and haven't lost three straight games yet this season.

-Detroit snapped a two-game winning streak.
+''It is a battle of attrition at this point of the schedule, and these guys are starting to understand how tough it is going to be,'' Columbus coach John Tortorella said. ''It is easy to play when you are out of it, but this is totally different.''

+Detroit snapped a two-game winning streak and fell to last overall in the Eastern Conference, but the team was more upset by a play just seconds prior to the winning goal.

 Nick Jensen got his second career goal, both in the last four games, and Thomas Vanek added a tying score midway through the second period for Detroit.
 Mrazek made 24 saves.

-Dubinsky and Cam Atkinson scored for the Blue Jackets, and Sergei Bobrovsky stopped 24 shots.
+Dubinsky and Cam Atkinson also scored for the Blue Jackets, and Sergei Bobrovsky stopped 24 shots.

+''There are about 30 games left, and every team is making their postseason push, so we know we're going to get everyone's A-game every night,'' Jones said. ''We were coming off a bad loss to New Jersey, and we had to step up.''

 The Red Wings have given up the first goal 31 times this season, but Jensen gave them an early lead.
 He took a cross-ice feed from Dylan Larkin and drilled a slap shot past Bobrovsky just 3:22 in.